punchplatform/starter-platform/README.md

 Here are the few files to use:

-* INFO : contains the target punch server url.
-By default, it points to kooker one.
+* INFO : contains the target punch REST server url.
+By default, it points to the kooker one.
 * bin/uploadConf.sh : upload the configuration you want to punch configuration server.
-* bin/uploadDevice.sh: uplad the devices information to punch central platform.
+* bin/uploadDevice.sh: upload the devices information to punch central platform.
+This is not necessary, the device will automatically provision itself once started.

 ## Kooker Usage